wem/vertx-redis-client-heimdall/README.md

 - If the TCP connection got lost
 - When a command did signal with a connection issue.

-#### Reconnect events over the event bus
+#### Reconnecting process events over the event bus
 Both client variants will notify you about the state of a reconnecting process.

 ##### Disable
-If you have no need to get such notifications, you could disable this feature `ch.sourcemotion.vertx.redis.client.heimdall.RedisHeimdallOptions#reconnectingNotifications`
+If you have no need to get such notifications, you could disable this feature by setting false to `ch.sourcemotion.vertx.redis.client.heimdall.RedisHeimdallOptions#reconnectingNotifications`

 ##### Reconnect start